TovahKashetsky/nesting_preferences/README.md

 List of files

--   Analyses: quarto document that includes the data cleaning, wrangling, visudalizations and models
+-   Analyses: quarto document that includes the data cleaning, wrangling, visualizations and models
+-   Report: quarto document of research updates with data from the analyses doc